AreebAzeez/HomeAutomationSystem/README.md

 🧑‍💻 Contributors

 Areeb Mohamed Azeez
 LinkedIn: Your LinkedIn Profile
 Email: areebazeez2829@gmail.com

-📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 🤝 Acknowledgments

-Special thanks to my university for the guidance and resources provided for this project.
+Special thanks to my university for the guidance and resources provided for this project.Further to my 3 colleagues who were partnered with me to complete this project.Finally my Lecturer Mr. Pasindu Gamage.